To turn register globals off, you will need to change the settings in the php.ini file to:

-Same steps apply to all other php settings. (e.g. magic_quotes, auto_append, allow_url_fopen)
+The same steps apply to all other php settings available in the php.ini file (e.g. auto_append, allow_url_fopen).

 Recommendations for Modifying php.ini

 It is recommended that you modify the existing default php.ini file in your home directory, if one exists.
-If not, we can upload a pre-made php.ini file for you, and you may change it as you need.
+If not, we can upload a pre-made php.ini file for you which you may change as needed.

 Instead of having us create and setup the php.ini file for you, you can place your php.ini file in your Home Directory (